PromyLOPh/guix-hpc-website/doc/activity-report-2018.md

 These package collections, along with the curated package set that comes with Guix (almost 9,000 packages), cover a wide range of HPC use cases.
+One such case is numerical simulation.
+Development work in this area has been supported by [Tourbillion Technology](http://tourbillion-technology.com/).
+Within Guix a module named `(gnu packages simulation)` has been established to contain package definitions for simulation software.
+In 2018 the [FEniCS](https://fenicsproject.org/) finite element
+framework was added to the module, complementing the [OpenFOAM](https://openfoam.org/) finite volume framework that was added in 2017.
+Together these packages allow engineers and scientists to tackle a broad range of challenging problems within industry and academia.
+The ability of Guix to reproduce software environments on different systems is significantly helpful in the workflow associated with this type of project.
+In these projects the initial stages of model development are often undertaken on relatively small computer systems, scaling-up to HPC systems for the full computations when the models are ready.
+This move can sometimes be problematic, especially for models with complex dependencies on underlying libraries.
+By setting up consistent environments Guix ensures that even highly-complex models can be confidently transfered.

 # Cluster Usage